 Students requesting accommodation or special consideration must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student who must then provide this documentation to the instructor when requesting accommodation or special consideration.
-In this case, you can set up a meeting with me to give me the document.
+In this case, you can set up a meeting with us to give us the document.